-The fidelity threshold for an $nd$-qubit depolarized GHZ state to be advantageous over the optimal local strategy when using the optimized azimuthal measurement is:
+The fidelity threshold for an $nd$-qubit depolarized GHZ state to be advantageous over the optimal local strategy when using the optimized azimuthal measurement is

-The case of $n=1$ for Eq.~\ref{eqn:fid_th_azimuthal} corresponds to noiseless local entanglement generation, similar to Eq.~\ref{eqn:fid_th_noiseless_opt}.
+The case of $n=1$ for Eqn.~\ref{Eq:fid_th_azimuthal} corresponds to noiseless local entanglement generation, similar to Eqn.~\ref{Eq:fid_th_noiseless_opt}.
 We thus visualize and compare both fidelity thresholds in Fig.~\ref{fig:fid_th_comparison}.
-The fidelity threshold in Eq.~\ref{eqn:fid_th_azimuthal} is always higher than that given by Eq.~\ref{eqn:fid_th_noiseless_opt}, suggesting that the optimized local azimuthal measurement does not saturate the QCRB.
-On the other hand, although for small problem sizes $d<5$ the initial GHZ state needs to be GME to demonstrate quantum advantage if we use the optimized azimuthal measurement, when the problem size grows the requirement of initial fidelity drops, and in general the initial $d$-qubit GHZ state does not have to be GME.
-More details on the azimuthal measurement optimization can be found in Sec.
-IV.B of the Supplemental Material~\cite{supmat}.
+The fidelity threshold in Eqn.~\ref{Eq:fid_th_azimuthal} is always higher than that given by Eqn.~\ref{Eq:fid_th_noiseless_opt}, suggesting that the optimized local azimuthal measurement does not saturate the QCRB.
+Note that from symmetry and the assumed signal orientation, the optimized azimuthal measurement should have been the best local measurement when $n=1$.
+Moreover, although for small problem sizes $d<5$ the initial GHZ state needs to be GME to demonstrate quantum advantage if we use the optimized azimuthal measurement, when the problem size grows the requirement of initial fidelity drops, and in general the initial $d$-qubit GHZ state does not have to be GME.

-\textit{Quantum network simulation.---}Following the above analytics, we simulate GHZ state distribution given realistic first-generation quantum repeater~\cite{briegel1998quantum,muralidharan2016optimal,azuma2023quantum} protocol stacks with an open-source, customizable quantum network simulator, SeQUeNCe~\cite{wu2021sequence}.
-We consider a simple 3-node network with linear topology, where a center node directly connects the other two end nodes through optical fibers, with a Bell state measurement station in the middle of each fiber link.
-First, bipartite entanglement links are established between the center node and the other nodes.
-Then LOCC, such as gate teleportation~\cite{gottesman1999demonstrating,eisert2000optimal,jiang2007distributed} and graph state fusion~\cite{browne2005resource,pirker2018modular}, are performed to generate a GHZ state across all network nodes.

-In our simulations we consider three scenarios, and thus three sets of system parameter values: $\{0.01\mathrm{s}, 0.1\mathrm{s}, 1\mathrm{s}\}$ for memory coherence times, $\{0.05, 0.1, 0.5\}$ for memory efficiency, and $\{0.8, 0.85, 0.9\}$ for raw entanglement fidelity.
-The first simulation scenario uses the first value in each of the above sets, and so on.
-Meanwhile, we fix other system parameters, especially: a 1s time interval allowed for entanglement distribution, a 10km distance between the center node and end nodes, 10 memories per end node and 20 memories on the center node so that entanglement purification~\cite{bennett1996purification,deutsch1996quantum} is possible.
-We emphasize that the parameter values are not chosen from a specific reported experiment, but are selected according to the general vision of the state of the art and the potential future development of various candidate platforms for quantum networking, including solid state systems~\cite{knaut2024entanglement,stolk2024metropolitan,ruskuc2024scalable}, atomic systems~\cite{liu2024creation,krutyanskiy2023entanglement}, and superconducting systems~\cite{sahu2023entangling}.
-Details of our quantum network simulation can be found in Sec.
-VII of the Supplemental Material~\cite{supmat}.